UTSCCSCC01/finalprojectf22-bravo-six/doc/sprint4/sprint4.md

 ## BRAV-14
 - As a progress tracking user, I want to input my body weight, and keep a record of my inputted body weight in chronological order so that I can keep a record of my weight changes throughout my fitness journey.
+- Allows user to keep track of their body weight over time.

 ## BRAV-23
 - As a social user I want to search for others people’s accounts within the app, so that I can view the content they shared, and learn more about them.
+- Allows users to search for people's accounts in the Explore page.

 ## BRAV-20
 - As a social user, I want to customize my profile with a bio, and a profile picture so that I can personalize my account, and provide a short description about myself.
+- Allows user to create and edit their profile (picture, bio, name)

 ## BRAV-24
 - As a social user I want to follow other people’s accounts so that their content appears on my feed.
+- Allows users to follow and unfollow other users.

 ## BRAV-22
 - As a content creating social user, I want to share my fitness data, such as nutrition, workout, or progress, so that other users can view my fitness techniques and progress.
+- Allows users to display their fitness data on the profile page.

 ## BRAV-11
 - As a workout content creator, I want to publish my workout playlists to the public within the app, so that I can gain credibility as a workout content creator.
+- Allows users to publich their workouts which will appear on the Workout pages as well as Profile

 ## BRAV-59
 - As a content creator, I want a publish UI so I can easily publish my workouts
+- Create the UI components for pushing workouts.

 ## BRAV-60
 - As a content creator, others should be able to see my public workout plans so that they can follow my routine

 ## BRAV-12
 - As an exercising user, I want to view, and add popular and/or public workout playlists to my collection so that I can easily follow workouts from credible creators.
+- Allows users to add workout plans so that they can use them for future workouts

 ## BRAV-72
 - Login Register button slider is in wrong position after registering